After White House bars reporter from event, Trump aide Conway says media should show more 'respect'

 Bill Shine, a former Fox News executive who Trump tapped earlier this month as his deputy chief of staff for communications, also weighed in, casting doubt on the way the incident had been portrayed in the news media and telling reporters to ask Collins if anyone from the White House had used the word “ban” when not allowing her in.

-As the president sat for pictures, Collins tossed out a few questions in hopes that Trump might answer.
+As the president sat for pictures, Collins tossed out a few questions in hopes that Trump might answer, as he often does.
 Collins' four questions centered on Trump's relationship with Cohen, his former longtime lawyer, and an invitation he extended to Russian President Vladimir Putin to visit the White House.
-Both topics had been news of the day on Wednesday.
+Both topics had been in the news of the day on Wednesday.

 After Collins asked the questions, however, she was told by Shine and White House Press Secretary Sarah Sanders that she would not be allowed to attend an open press event in the White House Rose Garden.